Caso-source/caso-source.github.io/HackTheBox/openadmin.md

 In order to access the mysql database with these creds I had to get a better shell.

-I started by downloading a php reverse shell from a python server I set up on my host computer to the ona Ib folder and executing it
+I started by downloading a php reverse shell from a python server I set up on my host computer to the ona Ib folder and executing it.

 ![](pictures/shell-oa.png)